hazelgrove/agda-popl17/README.md

   maximum-name-used-so-far.
 We have not needed to do that yet, but it is an easy refactoring if we do in the future.

-- Type consistency is a judgement all its own, rather than trying to use an agda internal notion of equality.
-This is because the notion of compatibility that we inherit from the work on gradual typing is deliberately not transitive, so it can't be easily encoded as equality.
+- Type consistency is a judgement all its own, rather than encoded into the agda internal notion of equality.
+This is because the notion of compatibility that we inherit from the work on gradual typing is deliberately not transitive, so it can't be gracefully encoded with equality using any of the common techniques involving the module system or dependent types.

   It's possible that there is a more elegant way to encode compatibility with the homotopy type theoretic notion of a higher inductive type (HIT)